FSoft-AI4Code/TheVault/README.md

 ## Data Summary
 The Vault dataset is a comprehensive, large-scale, multilingual parallel dataset that features high-quality code-text pairs derived from The Stack, the largest permissively-licensed source code dataset.

-We design The Vault to extract code snippets from 10 popular programming languages such as Java, JavaScript, Python, Ruby, Rust, Golang, C#, C++, C, and PHP.
+We provide The Vault which contains code snippets from 10 popular programming languages such as Java, JavaScript, Python, Ruby, Rust, Golang, C#, C++, C, and PHP.
 This dataset provides multiple code-snippet levels, metadata, and 11 docstring styles for enhanced usability and versatility.

 ![Something something](./assets/Poster_The%20Vault.jpg)
 ## Data Structure